'Happiness is an ongoing process' - Ed Diener, Positive Psychologist

 - Offer help to a friend in need or a shoulder to cry on

-- Just connect with another person today.
+- Just connect with someone today.
 You'll both benefit.

 4. Be part of something bigger.
-I wrote a little while ago about finding purpose in your life and how being connected to something bigger contributes to your well being.
-You might not have found a meaningful career purpose quite yet but there is bound to be a cause, a community or a group that you are part of that makes a difference to your life.
+Finding purpose in your life and being connected to something bigger than yourself contributes to your well being.
+It could be a meaningful career, a cause, a community, a club or any activity that helps you to serve others and makes a difference to your life.

 What do you do to give yourself a happiness boost?
-Are you doing any of the above?
+Do you doing any of the above?
 Or do you have some work to do?
-I'd love to hear about it.